Wall-Brew-Co/common-beer-format/doc/specs/mash.md

 A boolean denoting whether or not programs should account for the temperature effects of the equipment used.
 When absent, assume false.

-- Key Name: `:equip-adjust`
+- Clojure Key Name: `:equip-adjust`
-- Type: Spec
+- Clojure Type: Spec
 - Example: `true`

 ## Grain Temperature

 A non-negative IEEE-754 floating point number representing the temperature of the grain before adding it to the mash in degrees Celsius.

-- Key Name: `:grain-temp`
+- Clojure Key Name: `:grain-temp`
-- Type: Double
+- Clojure Type: Double
 - Example: `80.0`

 ## Name

-A non-empty string representing the name of the ingredient
+A non-empty string representing the name of the ingredient.

-- Key Name: `:name`
+- Clojure Key Name: `:name`
-- Type: String
+- Clojure Type: String
 - Example: `"Citra"`

 ## Notes

-A non-empty string representing any notes about the subject
+A non-empty string representing any notes about the subject.

-- Key Name: `:notes`
+- Clojure Key Name: `:notes`
-- Type: String
+- Clojure Type: String
 - Example: `"A wonderful, zesty aroma"`

 ## PH

 A non-negative IEEE-754 floating point number representing the PH of the water.

-- Key Name: `:ph`
+- Clojure Key Name: `:ph`
-- Type: Double
+- Clojure Type: Double
 - Example: `2.5`

 ## Sparge Temperature

 A non-negative IEEE-754 floating point number representing the temperature of the sparge in degrees Celsius.

-- Key Name: `:sparge-temp`
+- Clojure Key Name: `:sparge-temp`
-- Type: Double
+- Clojure Type: Double
 - Example: `50.0`

 ## Tun Specific Heat

 A non-negative IEEE-754 floating point number representing the specific heat of the mash tun in Calories per gram-degree Celsius.

-- Key Name: `:tun-specific-heat`
+- Clojure Key Name: `:tun-specific-heat`
-- Type: Double
+- Clojure Type: Double
 - Example: `0.2`

 ## Tun Temperature

 A non-negative IEEE-754 floating point number representing the temperature of the grain tun in degrees Celsius.

-- Key Name: `:tun-temp`
+- Clojure Key Name: `:tun-temp`
-- Type: Double
+- Clojure Type: Double
 - Example: `80.0`

 ## Tun Weight

 A non-negative IEEE-754 floating point number representing the weight of the of the mash tun in kilograms.

-- Key Name: `:tun-weight`
+- Clojure Key Name: `:tun-weight`
-- Type: Double
+- Clojure Type: Double
 - Example: `15.0`

 ## Version

 An integer representing the version of the BeerXML standard implemented in a given record.
-Currently, only 1 exists
+Currently, only 1 exists.

-- Key Name: `:version`
+- Clojure Key Name: `:version`
-- Type: Long
+- Clojure Type: Long
 - Example: `1`

 ## Mash Steps